milangeorge2000/mcp-monorepo/docs/roadmap.md

 # mcp-monorepo · roadmap & concepts

-The shipped axes (Context, Security, Red team) solve point-in-time questions about a single machine.
-The concepts below escalate the suite in three
-directions: a **data network** (mcpcensus), **accountability** (ledger), and **economics** (agentspense).
+The shipped axes (Context, Security, Red team, Client bench) solve point-in-time questions about a single machine.
+The concepts below escalate the suite in three directions: a **data network** (mcpcensus), **accountability** (ledger), and **economics** (agentspense).
 All inherit the house rules: plug-and-play, stdlib-only, deterministic, report-card artifacts, findings-as-review-triggers.

 **Status:** `mcpcensus/`, `ledger/`, `agentspense/` are implemented as first-class monorepo members — each with tests and a CLI. **mcphazard** ships
 too: an active red-team harness that fuzzes `tools/call` in a sandbox.
+**mcpbench** ships as the newest axis: a client benchmark.
 The table below marks the shipped surface and what remains "phase 2" of each concept.

 ---